sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 The motion should feel connected to the visitor's scrolling.
 It must not feel like unrelated entrance animations stacked together.
 The exact animation implementation is not locked prematurely.
-The implementation should use the lightest appropriate approach.
+Use the lightest appropriate approach.
 Preferred techniques:

 CSS transforms